kasugaijin/custom_enumerable_project/README.md

 # Custom Enumerable Project
+This respository is an exercise from The Odin Project where I had to re-create methods analagous to the common methods used in Ruby, like 'all?', 'each', 'each_with_index' and 'reduce', practicing the use of 'yield' and blocks.
+These were relatively straightforward, save for 'reduce' ('inject') method, which took a bit more problem solving!
+Lib -> my_enumerables contains the final methods, which passed all of the rspec tests.
+Ruby.rb contains the rough work, before refactoring each most solutions to use my own 'each' method.

 This repository complements the [Custom Enumerables Project](https://www.theodinproject.com/lessons/ruby-custom-enumerables) in the Ruby Course for The Odin Project.
 The goal of this project is to reimplement common methods used frequently through the enumerables module with objects like arrays and hashes.
 This project will also familiarize you with how to work with blocks and procs.
 Some starter code and specs are provided to validate the correctness of your solutions.